Best Inversion Tables for Back Pain Relief

 Evening routine:

-- Light stretching before bed focusing on areas of residual tension
+- Light stretching before bed focusing on residual tension areas

-- Sleep on a supportive mattress in neutral spine position
+- Sleep on supportive mattress in neutral spine position

 - Use pillow between knees if side-sleeping, or under knees if back-sleeping